temporary77/24/README.md

 inspiration from another project
 reference: https://github.com/auntyellow/24

-solves for all non negative integers
+solves 4 numbers game for all non negative integers
 4 number format, + - * / only

 generates dissimiliar unique solutions with filters only